hubmapconsortium/software-docs/docs/metadata.md

 # Metadata

 HuBMAP metadata documentation and submission specifications.
+Please refer to the [HuBMAP Data Upload Guidelines](https://hubmapconsortium.github.io/ingest-validation-tools/) for the latest assay metadata options and specifications.
+The [Ingest Validation Tools](https://github.com/hubmapconsortium/ingest-validation-tools/tree/main) repository is used to maintain the Data Upload Guidelines.

 Link to the current version of the [Data Submission Guide](https://drive.google.com/file/d/1BXyWiu_Dixo5o-C3rrdpstb5g8u-d5NW/view?usp=sharing) PDF.
 See section 10 of the Guide for details on transferring metadata to the HIVE.

-Link to the [HuBMAP Data Upload Guidelines](https://hubmapconsortium.github.io/ingest-validation-tools/).
-Please refer to the HuBMAP Data Upload Guidelines for the latest assay metadata options and specifications.

-The [Ingest Validation Tools](https://github.com/hubmapconsortium/ingest-validation-tools/tree/main) repository is used to maintain the Data Upload Guidelines.

 ## Donor